anyatarascina/pyRVtest/TUTORIAL.md

 ````

 ## Load the main dataset
-In this tutorial, we are going to use the Nevo (2000) fake cereal data which is provided in both the pyblp and pyRV packages.  pyblp has excellent [documentation](https://pyblp.readthedocs.io/en/stable/index.html) including a thorough tutorial for estimating demand on this dataset which can be found [here](https://pyblp.readthedocs.io/en/stable/_notebooks/tutorial/nevo.html).
+In this tutorial, we are going to use the [Nevo (2000)](#nevo) fake cereal data which is provided in both the PyBLP and pyRV packages.
+PyBLP has excellent [documentation](https://pyblp.readthedocs.io/en/stable/index.html) including a thorough tutorial for estimating demand on this dataset which can be found [here](https://pyblp.readthedocs.io/en/stable/_notebooks/tutorial/nevo.html).

 First you load the main dataset, which we refer to as `product_data`: